 While a defensive unit will be the lowest point scorer on your roster, it is like your kicker in a sense, and can be the difference in close games.
 Don't be turned away by the low point they project.
 An excellent unit will have a handful of double-digit performances.

 If you do not already have a kicker, you will want to select one here.
 You have a good shot at getting the #3 or #4 kicker here, which is not bad at all considering if you are in this spot, you probably have the #1 or #2 defensive unit.
 The value of any of the other positions is not very high at this point in the draft, so I advise being sure your starting roster, from your quarterback to your kicker is completely filled out by round #12, and that you use rounds #13-#16 to select backups and insurance policies.

 Round #13: 1st Choice: QB, 2nd Choice: WR

 This is a nice spot to draft a backup quarterback for that bye week or if your quarterback is a bust part way through your season.
-Here you will likely only be able to find low-end tier 2 QB's, such as unproven middlemen and rookie quarterbacks, but you can consider this your "quarterback sleeper pick".
-This insures that you have a good back up plan for the top point scoring position on your team.
+Here you will likely only be able to find low-end tier-2 QB's, such as unproven middlemen and rookie quarterbacks, but you can consider this your "quarterback sleeper pick".
+This ensures that you have a good backup plan for the top point scoring position on your team.
 In case of an injury or a draft pick bust, this will ensure you better value than merely picking a low-end QB off of the free agent roster.
 Here, there is still a bit of value in the quarterbacks that will be left.
 Better safe than sorry.

 Round #14: 1st Choice: TE, 2nd Choice: RB